ZinkDigital/boson/README.md

 //  The key is the identifier of the value wished to be extracted.
 //  This key can be empty or filled depending on users choice.
-//  Since the BsonArray doens't have the structure (key -> value) like
+//  Since the BsonArray doesn't have the structure (key -> value) like
 //  the BsonObject, the key can be empty assuming that the Root Object is a BsonArray,
 //  otherwise the result will be an empty list. val key: String = ""

-//  The expression is a String containing the terms choosen by the user to extract something.
+//  The expression is a String containing the terms chosen by the user to extract something.
 //  The available terms to use are shown further down in the README document. val expression: String = "first"

 //  NettyBson is an Object that encapsulates a certain type of buffer
-//  and transformes it into a Netty buffer.
+//  and transforms it into a Netty buffer.
 //  Available types are shown further down in the README document. val netty: NettyBson = sI.createNettyBson(ba1.encode())

-//  To extract from the Netty buffer method parse is called with the key and expression.
+//  To extract from the Netty buffer, method parse is called with the key and expression.
-//  The result can have three types depending on the used terms in expression. val result: Any = sI.parse(netty, key, expression)
+//  The result can be one of three types depending on the used terms in expression. val result: Any = sI.parse(netty, key, expression)
 ```